Approved at the AGM, May 26, 2001

 4.2.3 The Secretary shall have the right to attend meetings of the Executive Committee not held in camera but shall have no vote.

-4.2.6 Quorum at an Executive meeting shall be a majority of the members of the Executive Committee who are entitled to vote.
+4.2.6 Quorum at an Executive Committee meeting shall be a majority of the members of the Executive Committee who are entitled to vote.

-4.2.7 Responsibilities and duties for the Executive Committee of the Board shall be as described in the most recent Policies and Procedures for the Association, however such responsibilities and duties shall not include the authority to:
+4.2.7 Responsibilities and duties for the Executive Committee of the Board shall be as described in the most recent policies and procedures for the Association, however such responsibilities and duties shall not include the authority to:

 4.3 Election and appointments

-The appointments of the Treasurer and Secretary shall take place at the first meeting of the Board preceding the Annual General Meeting in which the President-Elect begins his/her term of office or as early as possible thereafter.
+The appointments of the Treasurer and Secretary shall take place at the first meeting of the Board preceding the Annual General Meeting in which the President-Elect begins their term of office or as early as possible thereafter.

-4.3.6 In the event that the President-Elect is incapable of assuming the office of President at the beginning of his/her term, an election shall be held for both the position of President and President-Elect.
+4.3.6 In the event that the President-Elect is incapable of assuming the office of President at the beginning of their term, an election shall be held for both the position of President and President-Elect.

 4.4 Meetings of the Executive Committee

-4.4.1 The Executive meets at the call of the President or as otherwise scheduled by the Executive Committee.
+4.4.1 The Executive Committee meets at the call of the President or as otherwise scheduled by the Executive Committee.
 This meeting does not require formal notice to the membership or Board.

 4.4.3 Irregularities or errors done in good faith do not invalidate acts done by any meeting of the Executive Committee.

-4.4.4 Unless otherwise expressly provided herein or any applicable legislation, the Executive shall make its own rules as to frequency and place of meetings as well as procedures for meetings.
+4.4.4 Unless otherwise expressly provided herein or any applicable legislation, the Executive Committee shall make its own rules as to frequency and place of meetings as well as procedures for meetings.

-4.5.3 No Director or Executive Officer is responsible for any loss or damage due to the bankruptcy, insolvency, or wrongful act of any person, firm, or corporation dealing with the Association.
+4.5.3 No Director or Officer is responsible for any loss or damage due to the bankruptcy, insolvency, or wrongful act of any person, firm, or corporation dealing with the Association.

-4.5.5 Directors or Executive Officers can rely on the accuracy of any statement or report prepared by the Association’s auditor and a Director or Officer is not held liable for any loss or damage directly or indirectly resulting from such reliance.
+4.5.5 Directors or Officers can rely on the accuracy of any statement or report prepared by the Association’s auditor and a Director or Officer is not held liable for any loss or damage directly or indirectly resulting from such reliance.

-- Chief Executive Officer
+1. Chief Executive Officer

 5.1 The Executive Committee shall hire a chief executive officer for the management and administration of the Association.